In the hands of Seashore Trolley Museum members/volunteers,

 B: They had a farewell ride about midnight the night before (abandonment) and then sort of a ceremony where the Selectmen rode a car up to Stoneham Square and then rode back again to the town line in a bus.
 The car that did the farewell with the Selectmen was 4387 and the motorman was Les Stephenson (Sr.) Is that right?

 A: Right.
 They had the 4387 all fixed up.
-It was taken into the shops and they checked all the mechanical portions of it.
+It was taken to the shops and they checked all the mechanical portions of it.
 They gave it a good wash job and inside they cleaned it all up and it looked as though it had just come out of the builder's shops.

 B: I believe Les commented he picked that because it was the one that was in the best condition of the surviving Eastern Massachusetts 4300s.